urbanopt/urbanopt-cli/docs/source/hpxml_to_openstudio.rst

 ``Appliances/CookingRange`` and ``Appliances/Oven`` elements can be specified; if not provided, a range/oven will not be modeled.
 The ``FuelType`` of the range must be provided.
-The cooking range and oven is assumed to be in the living space.

 Inputs including ``IsInduction`` (for the cooking range) and ``IsConvection`` (for the oven) can be optionally provided.
 The following default values will be assumed unless a complete set of the optional variables is provided.